-Travel Training gives people with special educational needs or disabilities the confidence and skills to travel on buses and trains.
-Help is also available for walking routes.
+Travel Training gives people with special educational needs or disabilities the confidence and skills to travel independently on buses, trains and walking routes.

 Being able to travel on public transport is a key life skill.
 It lets you make choices about how you live, go about your daily life and fulfil your potential.

 - how to use timetables and buy tickets

 - road safety, including how to cope with traffic on major roads

 - what to do when things go wrong (e.g. the bus is late)

 Our expert team of travel trainers train students and adults on a one-to-one basis.
 This is usually on a home to school, college or day centre journey.

 A trainer will go with trainee on their journey, giving encouragement and guidance until they develop the skills to travel on their own.